sky-shift/skyshift/README.md

 Jobs an be submitted with `skym create-jobs`:

 ```
-skym create-job --name hello --run 'echo hi; sleep 300; echo bye'
+skyctl create job --run 'echo hi; sleep 300; echo bye' [name]
 ```

-Check the status of the jobs using `skym list-jobs`.
+Check the status of the jobs using `skyctl get jobs`.
 The output should look like:

 ```
 Name    Cluster      Resources    Status